 What you'll learn

-- The research about classroom discussion and debate
+- Understand the research about classroom discussion and debate

-- The role of classroom discussion in building robust understanding, while learning why it can be so challenging
+- Understand the role of classroom discussion in building robust understanding, while learning why it can be so challenging

 - How to apply new strategies to improve and enhance classroom discussion and debate

 Most teachers know that discussions can catalyze student understanding but discussions don’t always happen the way we hope they would.
 Why are classroom discussions often so challenging?
 What can teachers do to improve them?
 What do we know about why they matter?

 Based upon the research of HGSE Professor Catherine Snow, one of the world’s leading experts on language and literacy, Learning Through Discussion and Disagreement begins by revealing what classroom discussion is and isn’t and defining what makes a classroom discussion successful.
 Professor Snow then provides research evidence for the value of classroom discussion and explains why it can be so effective—and why there is too little of it in most classrooms.
 Finally, participants will explore strategies for getting started and make plans to engage their students in the classroom.

 - The aim of the conference is to provide a comprehensive and practical experience for medical educators.